VILLASframework/documentation/node/Development.md

 Developement is currently coordinated by Steffen Vogel <stvogel@eonerc.rwth-aachen.de> using [GitLab](http://git.rwth-aachen.de/acs/public/villas/VILLASnode).
 Please feel free to submit pull requests or bug reports.

-@todo Add link to contribution guidelines
+A [contribution guide](https://git.rwth-aachen.de/acs/public/villas/VILLASnode/blob/develop/CONTRIBUTING.md) is available in the [Git repository](https://git.rwth-aachen.de/acs/public/villas/VILLASnode/).

 - @subpage node-dev-api
 - @subpage node-dev-advio

 ## Programming Paradigm

-VILLASnode is currently written in C using the ISO C99 standard.
+VILLASnode is currently written in C using the ISO C11 standard while following an object oriented programming paradigm.
-Yet, it is heavily structured into modules / plugins and uses a C++-like object oriented style.
-In the future, VILLASnode might switch to lightweight C++.

-Main _classes_ in VILLASnode are struct node, struct path, struct hook and struct api_ressource.
+Main _classes_ in VILLASnode are `struct sample`, `struct node`, `struct path` and `struct hook`.
-In order to track the life cycle of those objects, each of them has an enum state member.
+In order to track the life cycle of those objects, each of them has an `enum state` member.
 The following figure illustrates the state machine which is used:

-@image html states.svg Common states of objects in VILLASnode width=60%
+@image html uml/NodeStatechartDiagram.svg Common states of objects in VILLASnode width=60%

 ## Shared library: libvillas